hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 {{<block class="note">}}
 I was inspired by the story of [*This scientist read a paper every day for 899 days.
 Here’s what she learned*](https://www.natureindex.com/news-blog/this-scientist-read-research-academic-paper-every-day-what-she-learned), so I decided to try it myself: Dedicating half an hour everyday to reading papers.
 {{<end>}}

+## 2020-11-29
+1. Finished Donoho (2015)

+In the future science, a scientific paper is not the scholarship itself, but the "advertising" of the work.
+The scholarship will be data and codes, which, of course, are "universally citable and programmatically retrievable".

+2. Huberman, B. A., Romero, D. M., & Wu, F. (2008).
+Social networks that matter: Twitter under the microscope. *arXiv preprint arXiv:0812.1045*.

+Hypothesis: the number of contacts (followers and friends) is positively related to the intensity of Twitter activity.

+PP. 1-5

+## 2020-11-28 (Completed on 2020-11-29)
+Continue Donoho (2015).

+PP. 10-18

 ## 2020-11-27
 1. Blumenstock, J. E. (2008, April).
 Size matters: word count as a measure of quality on wikipedia.
 In *Proceedings of the 17th international conference on World Wide Web* (pp. 1095-1096).